10 min read

 GETTING A QUOTE

-One question triumphs above all others during a convertor’s initial valuation: Do we have the capabilities to do this?
+One question triumphs above all others during a converter’s initial valuation: Do we have the capabilities to do this?

 Will it be exposed to high temperatures?
 How long will it last?

 Your project is so familiar that you might not think twice about these overarching questions.
-However, they’re a quick and simple way for us to get caught up on your design.
+However, they’re a quick and straightforward way for us to understand your design.

-If you have any questions, contact us, and someone will follow up with you shortly.
+If you have any questions, you can check our Learning Center for more information on die cutting or contact us and we’ll follow up shortly.

 Lee K. House